Pinwheel Scheduling with Real Periods: A Warm-Up: Case of Two Distinct Real Values

 It is obvious that $a_{1}$ such that $\frac{6}{5} < a_{1} < \frac{12}{5}$ satisfies at least one of \eqref{eq:real_2_exact_1}, \eqref{eq:real_2_exact_2}, or \eqref{eq:real_2_exact_3}. \end{proof}

 We focus on real-valued instances with two periods.
 The proof of Theorem~\ref{thm:real_2_distinct} based on Lemma~\ref{lem:real_2_exact} tells us that for any real-valued instance with two periods and density less than or equal to $\frac{5}{6}$, the schedule defined by either \eqref{eq:miyagi_2_1}, \eqref{eq:miyagi_2_2}, or \eqref{eq:miyagi_2_3} is valid.
-It is seen that each schedule is instance-insensitive in the sense that the same schedule remains valid as long as either \eqref{eq:real_2_exact_1}, \eqref{eq:real_2_exact_2}, or \eqref{eq:real_2_exact_3} holds for the instance.
-In the context of the paper~\cite{doi:10.1137/1.9781611977042.8}, the result can be summarized as follows: \begin{corollary} $\{((\frac{6}{5}, 6), |111112|), ((\frac{3}{2}, 3), |112|), ((2, 2), |12|)\}$ is a Pareto surface of the set of all real-valued instances with two periods and density less than or equal to $\frac{5}{6}$. \end{corollary} Compare with the fact that $\{((2, 2), |12|)\}$ is a Pareto surface of the set of all \emph{integer-valued} instances with two periods and density less than or equal to $\frac{5}{6}$~\cite{doi:10.1137/1.9781611977042.8}.
-That is, adding two instance-schedule pairs to this yields a Pareto surface for the real-valued instances.
+Note that each schedule is instance-insensitive in the sense that the same schedule remains valid as long as either \eqref{eq:real_2_exact_1}, \eqref{eq:real_2_exact_2}, or \eqref{eq:real_2_exact_3} holds for the instance.

+Consider the above results in terms of the Pareto surface proposed by \cite{doi:10.1137/1.9781611977042.8}.
+They showed that $\{((2, 2), |12|)\}$ is a Pareto surface of the set of all \emph{integer-valued} instances with two periods and density less than or equal to $\frac{5}{6}$.
+In contrast, we have the following corollary for \emph{real-valued} instances.
+One can see that adding two instance-schedule pairs to the Pareto surface for integer-valued instances yields a Pareto surface for real-valued instances. \begin{corollary} $\{((\frac{6}{5}, 6), |111112|), ((\frac{3}{2}, 3), |112|), ((2, 2), |12|)\}$ is a Pareto surface of the set of all real-valued instances with two periods and density less than or equal to $\frac{5}{6}$. \end{corollary}